ndsev/mapget/docs/mapget-config.md

     ttl: 86400 # Default TTL: One day (60s/m * 60m/h * 12h/d)
 ```

-**Note:** Any TTL default value is only applied if the datasource itself has not already set a TTL for the tile.
+**Note:** Any TTL default value is only applied if the datasource itself has not already set a TTL directly for the tile.

 <!-- --8<-- [end:ttl] -->